iamdtang/skaterdav85.github.io/_posts/2019-07-21-embedded-records-in-ember-data-with-json-api.md

 });
 ```

 Instead of mapping over the array in `normalizeFindAllResponse` as we did in our previous implementation, we can let Ember Data do that and just override the `normalize` hook which gets called for each resource.
-I _think_ this might result in one less loop than our last implementation, but I could be wrong.
+I _think_ this approach might result in one less loop than our last implementation since we eliminated the `map()`, but I could be wrong.
 If anyone knows, please drop a line in the comments!

 ## Conclusion